ltiwana/Invoke-SAmanage-API/README.md

 # Invoke-SAmanage-API
-Note: I will improve the instruction to keep an eye
+Note: I will improve the instruction so keep an eye

 This PowerShell module can help you make get or put API calls to SAManage ticketing system